Allonck/MAS-Skippers-codes/README.md

 # MASSKIP – Multi-Amplifier Sensing Skipper CCD Pipeline

 **MASSKIP** is a prototype Python pipeline designed for the basic reduction of images acquired with a **16-channel MAS Skipper CCD**.
-It supports MEF (Multi-Extension FITS) files and follows a standard overscan + bias + flat calibration procedure, inspired by professional pipelines such as SOAR/Goodman.
+It supports MEF (Multi-Extension FITS) files and follows a standard overscan + bias + flat calibration procedure, inspired by data reduction pipelines such as SOAR/Goodman.

 ---

-## 🧰 Features (At the moment of 1.0.0)
+## 🧰 Features (At the moment of 1.0.1)

 - ✅ Overscan correction per extension (with independent ROI shifting considering crosstalk).
 - ✅ Pixel-by-pixel bias subtraction.